ezlifeSol/gampose/README.md

   clicking.
 - **GameSprite**: A specialized `GameObject` used to display images from drawable resources.
 It makes it easy to integrate images into the game.

+### Colliders and Shapes

+- **Collider**: Objects that can handle collisions and check for intersections between game objects.
+  For example, `CircleCollider` and `RectangleCollider` handle collision detection for circles and rectangles respectively.
+- **Shape**: Geometric objects such as `Circle` and `Rectangle` that colliders can encompass.

 ### Audio System